 Protocol for Emotional Assistance Animals in University Housing

-Because the animal is not a service animal as defined by the Americans with Disabilities Act (ADA), a student may request only that the animal be allowed in and around the student's campus residence, not in academic or administrative buildings or elsewhere on campus (except public spaces where pets are allowed).
+Because the animal is not a service animal as defined by the Americans with Disabilities Act (ADA), a request for an emotional assistance animl applies only to the student's campus residence, not to academic or administrative buildings or elsewhere on campus (except public spaces where pets are allowed).
 Also, because the animal is not a service animal as defined under the ADA, W&L needs to review documentation that specifically addresses three criteria listed below to determine if the request for this accommodation is a reasonable and appropriate accommodation under the Fair Housing Act (and the Virginia Fair Housing Law, to the extent not substantially unequivalent or inconsistent with the Fair Housing Act) to W&L's "no pet policy" in campus residence halls, apartments and houses.

 A student should make a request for an emotional assistance animal as a disability accommodation and provide the required documentation outlined below in advance of moving into University housing: by March 1 for rising sophomore, junior, and senior students and by May 31 for incoming first-year students.
 If the need for the accommodation arises when a student already resides in University housing, the student should make the request and submit the required documentation as soon as possible; however, W&L cannot guarantee that it will be able to process the request and make arrangements to meet the student's accommodation needs, if approved, during that term in which the request is received.
 In no case may a student bring the animal to campus pending the final decision on a request for accommodation, only after a request is approved and all paperwork requirements are met (see below).

 Required Documentation to Support Emotional Assistance Animal as Accommodation

 In order for W&L to evaluate the request for accommodation, the student will need to provide documentation on letterhead from an appropriate licensed professional that thoroughly addresses: